yyzahran/conacts-api-redis/README.md

 - The controllers for auth and contacts can be found at `/controllers`
 - Different error types are at `/errors`
-- Middleware for authentication and error handling are at `/middleware`
+- Middleware for authentication and Express error handling are at `/middleware`
 - There are two routes for the app, `/auth` and `/contacts` that are at `/routes`
 - Services include the Redis setup, including keys and types
 - Helper methods are at `/services/utils.js`